What does fact checked mean?

 Teenagers who have multiple sclerosis often have impairments in the sensory system.
 Because multiple sclerosis involves the degradation of the central nervous system and spinal cord, the connecting peripheral nerves are usually affected.
-According to the Cleveland Clinic, some of the sensory symptoms include numbness in the extremities, tingling, abnormal sensations including "pins and needles," visual disturbances and dizziness.
 In addition, teens with multiple sclerosis may experience difficulties with hearing, taste and smell.
 With adolescent patients, the symptoms often come in cycles, coming on strong, remitting and then usually a full recovery until the next relapse.

 Motor and Physical Symptoms